utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Get the string before the first occurrence of a pattern

-In the example below, the `$subsringBefore()` function Returns the substring before the specified occurrence of `subscription` .
-If it doesn't find `subscription` it returns the entire string.
+In the example below, the `$substringBefore()` function returns the substring before the specified occurrence of `subscription` .
+If it doesn't find `subscription`, it returns the entire string.

 ### FQL